Marcy Walker: Acting background

 The exit of Liza Colby occurred amid rumor that Walker would return to the show on a recurring basis.
 This rumor was fueled by the fact that her exit was very open-ended.
 She was not killed off, like some notable fan favorites like Jesse Hubbard, played by Darnell Williams, but rather assumed a new identity.
 Her character simply decided to take her daughter to live out of reach from her controlling ex-husband Adam Chandler, played by David Canary.

 According to Soap Opera Digest magazine, Walker was at first hesitant to go on a recurring basis, but later warmed to the idea.
 In December 2004, the writers created a scene where Liza appeared making a phone call.
 Walker appeared again in January 2005, when her character assisted Babe Carey Chandler and Jamie Martin, in their attempt to flee from Adam's wrath.
 The characters of Babe and Jamie were played by Alexa Havins and Justin Bruening.

 Former head writer Megan McTavish spoke to the soap media and publicly thanked Walker for working without a contract, but also hinted that she did not intend for Liza to return to the show any time soon.
 However, in 2009, the character of Liza returned, albeit played this time by actress Jamie Luner.

 After Walker left All My Children, she decided to accept a position in Christian ministry based in Huntersville, North Carolina.

 In addition to her work with daytime soap operas, Walker has starred in several movies of the week, including The Return of Desperado, Bar Girls, Midnight's Child, and Terror In the Shadows.

 Walker did not participate in the All My Children reunion that was featured on the February 2, 2017 edition of the Hallmark Channel's Home & Family show.
 However, Home & Family did utilize footage of Walker with Michael E. Knight from the All My Children storyline where Knight's Tad Martin character had affairs with both Liza Colby and her mother Marian (played by Jennifer Bassey).

 Walker has been confirmed to appear at the Santa Barbara 40th Anniversary event to be held in Burbank, California on August 2-5, 2024.

+Walker and her Santa Barbara co-star A Martinez reunited on June 7, 2026, for a special "In Conversation" global livestream.
+The event was a fundraiser to support Walker as she faces a significant health challenge.
+On-demand access to the two-hour livestream replay is available.